Buck Rogers (song): Background

 The song was written by frontman Grant Nicholas for their third album Echo Park.
 During the year the band played festivals in the UK which previewed the material they were working on at the time, and would then play a series of small venues near the end of the year.
 Amongst the new songs they played, was their then forthcoming new single "Buck Rogers".

-The song is about a relationship ending, in which the character in the song meets a person named "Buck Rogers" who owns a "brand new car" that "looks like a Jaguar".
+The song is about a relationship ending, specifically Nicholas' own relationship with his then girlfriend (who he later went on to marry), in which the character in the song meets a person named "Buck Rogers" who owns a "brand new car" that "looks like a Jaguar".
 His partner leaves him for the "Buck Rogers" character, which leads him to say "but I don't want to talk about it anymore", before looking on a positive side saying that he thinks he's going to make it through if he buys "a house in Devon", and starts "all over again" with her.
 The character then reunites with his friends to "drink cider from a lemon".
 Grant has said that the song employs an element of humour upon closer scrutiny.

-The track's name came about when Grant was playing on a keyboard and invented a piece of music he said was "futuristic", and asked his engineer Matt Sime what to call the piece.
+The track's name came about when Nicholas was playing on a keyboard and invented a piece of music he said was "futuristic", and asked his engineer Matt Sime what to call the piece.
 They both thought "Buck Rogers" would sound appropriate for a working title which then stuck.
-The recorded demo was originally for SR-71, but was convinced by producer Gil Norton not to part with the song as he believed the band could have a hit with it.
+The recorded demo was originally intended for another band, and Nicholas met with Gil with the intention of offering it to SR-71, but was convinced by producer Gil Norton not to part with the song as he believed the band could have a hit with it.

 The first ever live performance of "Buck Rogers" at Glastonbury in 2000 featured the lyrics "Driving wheel to stone" instead of "Looks like a Jaguar", the song has been played at every gig on tour, one-off gigs and festivals, until the May 2008 tour, which saw the song dropped from setlists (excluding TV appearances and a gig supporting Coldplay), for the first time in its history.
 Since then the song has made a comeback into the bands sets.
 It also appeared in the video game Gran Turismo 3: A-Spec, the DVD and VHS versions of the 2003 Human Bodyboarding Teahupo'o Challenge, and in the 2001 film Behind Enemy Lines.